oreoolis/oreoolis/README.md

 -----------------------------------------

 I started my software engineering journey in 2019 as a polytechnic student in Temasek Polytechnic, achieving a Diploma in Information Technology.
-Currently, I am a 2nd year student in Singapore Management University pursuing a B(Sc) in Software Engineering, specializing in product development.
+Currently, I am a 2nd year student in Singapore Management University pursuing a B(Sc) in Software Engineering, specializing in product development (Fullstack + Frontend).

 I have made various applications throughout my journey as a software engineer, and I'll continue to explore newer technologies to improve my applications!